seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 medical statements, social media posts and more -- often with inconsistent formatting or informal phrasing.

+This module is intended for developers and NLP practitioners seeking to extract measurement expressions from natural language.

 __units__ is a parser module designed to extract measurement expressions from natural language text.
 It identifies numeric-unit constructs across general, semi-technical, and academic contexts -- independent of language or formatting